Elliptio

 Elliptio is a genus of medium- to large-sized freshwater mussels, aquatic bivalve mollusks in the family Unionidae, commonly known as the unionids, freshwater mussels or naiads.

 In contrast with many other groups of American Unionidae, the Elliptio species reach their greatest diversity in the Atlantic-draining rivers of Georgia and the Carolinas, and large parts of Florida.
 One species ranges north into New England and southern Canada, and two occur in the interior Mississippi drainages.
 Most Elliptio species have elongated shells, with silvery or purplish interior nacre beneath a thick periostracum, and few reach large size or thickness.

 The genus name Elliptio refers to the elliptical shape of these bivalves.

-As of 2003 there are 36 species in the genus.
+As of 2023 there are 43 species in the genus.

 Species

+The following species are recognised in the genus Elliptio: